 If your business is in its infancy or adolescence, or if it’s in adulthood but you did not manage its earlier life stages effectively, it’s likely you’ll struggle with ineffective (or missing) systems and processes.
 To fix this, find (or become) a true manager who will implement systems to steer your company forward into business expansion.

-2. Be willing to adapt
+5. Be willing to adapt

-As the captain of your business’ ship, your overall functioning is paramount to your company’s functioning.
+In all the excitement of learning how to expand a business, you might forget the most important part: a business is only as strong as its leader.
+As the captain of your business’s ship, your overall functioning is paramount to your company’s functioning.
 You’ll find that the pursuit of holistic health fits hand-in-hand with the pursuit of business expansion; the former can only enhance the latter.

 Ready to take your business to unreached levels?